Ormond College, Melbourne: Admission of women

 From the beginning Ormond accepted women as non-residents, able to attend tutorials and participate in college life whilst living offsite with funding from the college.
 Female students were amongst its most notable early scholars.
 Later, from 1968 to 1972, female students were able to live in college in return for waiting duties and attend tutorials; they were admitted as members of the Ormond College Students' Club in 1969.
 In 1973, Ormond accepted women students as residents for the first time.
 Women quickly rose to leadership roles in both the staff and student bodies including being elected chair of the students' club and appointed to the role of vice-master (deputy head of college).

 Renate Kamener Oration

 Renate Kamener (8 June 1933 – 12 March 2009) was a German-born Jew whose family escaped before the Holocaust and settled in South Africa, where she became a teacher.
 She and her husband Bob were active in the anti-apartheid movement and migrated to Australia in 1965, where after teaching English for some time she became head of Humanities at Swinburne Technical College.
 She was dedicated to peace and social justice, and founded Salaam-Shalom, a Muslim-Jewish women's group that promoted dialogue and friendship.

 To honour her memory, the Kamener Family set up the Renate Kamener in collaboration with Ormond College, "to help and encourage Indigenous students to achieve their tertiary education ambitions".
-It is funded mainly by the annual Renate Kamener Oration, managed by volunteers, and held in the Past speakers at the oration include:
+It is funded mainly by the annual Renate Kamener Oration, managed by volunteers.
+Past speakers at the oration include: